How To Underline In A Text

 Conclusion

 Now that you're equipped with the knowledge of how to underline in a text, why not experiment with different styles and applications?
-Try customizing underlines in your next web design project, or use underlining to highlight key points in your next report.
+Try customizing underlines in your next web design project, or use underlining to make clear key points in your next report.
 Share your experiences and insights in the comments below!

 People Also Read